-- .41 Logging debris in streams should be removed immediately. - .42 Logging debris should not be pushed into drains, streams, or SMZs. - .43 All trash associated with the logging operation should be promptly hauled (not buried) to a legal disposal site. - .44 All equipment fluids should be captured and disposed of properly.
+- .41 Logging debris in streams should be removed immediately. - .42 Logging debris should not be pushed into drains, streams, or SMZs. - .43 All trash associated with the logging operation should be promptly hauled to a legal disposal site (not buried). - .44 All equipment fluids should be captured and disposed of properly.
+Service equipment away from streams outside the SMZ so accidental spillage will not result in stream contamination.

-SITE PREPARATION/PLANTING
+6.0 SITE PREPARATION/PLANTING